IrisShaders/ShaderDoc/passes/compute.md

 const vec2 workGroupsRender = vec2(1.0f, 1.0f);
 ```

 ## Concurrency between compute passes

-For a given composite pass, a `glMemoryBarrier(GL_TEXTURE_FETCH_BARRIER_BIT | GL_SHADER_IMAGE_ACCESS_BARRIER_BIT)` command is issued both **before the first compute pass for that composite pass, and after the last compute pass for that composite pass**.
-As a result, no matter if a composite pass has a single corresponding compute pass or 37 corresponding compute passes, only two memory barriers are issued while executing that composite pass.

-This ensures that all `texture()` calls and all `imageLoad()` / `imageStore()` calls receive up-to-date values following the execution of all compute passes for a given composite pass, as opposed to out-of-date or undefined values.
+In OptiFine, concurrency between compute passes **is not possible**.
+A `glMemoryBarrier(GL_TEXTURE_FETCH_BARRIER_BIT | GL_SHADER_IMAGE_ACCESS_BARRIER_BIT)` command is executed before and after every compute shader, preventing different compute passes from ever executing in parallel.
+However, it means that all `texture()` and `imageLoad()`/`imageStore()` commands are guaranteed to return the results of all previous compute or composite passes, even for multiple compute shaders attached to the same composite program.

 NOTE: Notably, the `GL_SHADER_STORAGE_BARRIER_BIT` and `GL_FRAMEBUFFER_BARRIER_BIT` flags are omitted in this call.
 While omitting `GL_SHADER_STORAGE_BARRIER_BIT` is valid as no release version of Iris or OptiFine supports shader storage buffer objects in any context, it is unclear whether it is valid to omit `GL_FRAMEBUFFER_BARRIER_BIT`.
 TODO: More investigation is needed here.

+This is also the behavior in Iris when `allowConcurrentCompute` is set to `false`, which is the default.

+### Enabling allowConcurrentCompute

+If `allowConcurrentCompute` is set to `true` in `shaders.properties`, a different concurrency model is enabled for compute shaders, allowing enhanced flexibility for shader developers. **This is an Iris-exclusive feature.**

+For a given composite pass, a `glMemoryBarrier(GL_TEXTURE_FETCH_BARRIER_BIT | GL_SHADER_IMAGE_ACCESS_BARRIER_BIT)` command is issued **after the last compute pass for that composite pass**.
+As a result, no matter if a composite pass has a single corresponding compute pass or 37 corresponding compute passes, only one memory barrier is issued while executing that composite pass.

+This ensures that all `texture()` calls and all `imageLoad()` / `imageStore()` calls receive up-to-date values following the execution of all compute passes for a given composite pass, as opposed to out-of-date or undefined values.

-There are two important corrolaries of this memory barrier behavior:
+There are two important corrolaries of this changed memory barrier behavior:

-### The Sequential Dispatch Corrolary
+#### The Sequential Dispatch Corrolary

 A compute shader belonging to composite pass A is always executed before a compute shader belonging to composite pass B, if composite pass B is executed after composite pass A.